 Pumpkin Sage Drop Biscuits

 These Pumpkin Sage Drop Biscuits are flavored with fresh pumpkin puree, nutmeg, cinnamon, fresh sage, and buttermilk.
 They’re fluffy and soft out of the oven, and also very easy to make.
-Scroll to the bottom of the post for a giveaway of the book this recipe is from, The Gourmet Kitchen.
+Enjoy on their own, or add to a piping hot bowl of Chicken Spinach Tortellini Soup.

 How is your Thanksgiving menu planning going?